Category Archives: Marriage and Family

 A favorite Christian mechanism: reaction formation

 In power struggles, it is usually the most powerless people who think they have to exercise the most power and bear the most burdens.
 Strong people feel fine about being strong and doing things strongly, perhaps with little self-awareness or compassion.
 Powerless, fragile, wounded, or traumatized people often feel alone against strong forces and come up with all sorts of ways to protect themselves.
 I wish all this defending were invented by adults; it would be easier to see.
 But most of it gets built before have much ability to think about what we are doing.
 We are surviving.
-But even as asults we often react like powerless children when we are most distressed.
+But even as adults we often react like powerless children when we are most distressed.

 The definitions the Gottmans use above for how couples are defensive are quite accurate.
 But they are also oversimplified.
 For instance, I think one of the greatest defenses a child learns is to appear to be defenseless, to appear compliant or pleasing.
 Rather than expressing themselves to ignorant or inattentive parents they discover a pleasing personage (Tournier)/persona (Jung) which engenders some validation of their worth, or at least gets them fed.
 You may have tried to be pleasing enough to avoid the violence lurking in the household or to be more pleasing than a sibling to get a better share of limited resources.
 Many children begin to unleash themselves from this form of defense with the terrible twos when they explore the boundaries of what they are being schooled to obey.
 Others just perfect their false self and even forget how furious they are with how relationships hurt and shame them.

-I think many of my Christian clients are working out this subtle form of self-defense.
-They have been well-schooled that causing conflict with parents or the church system is a big no-no. So they defend their place in the family or the larger system by looking like they are being good while seething inside (or being depressed because they don’t know they are seething) — this is the seed thought of many semi-autobiographical novels, right?
 Freud called this mechanism “reaction formation.”
 You might feel guilt or shame so you act out the opposite of what you feel by looking compliant or self-assured, effectively hiding what you fear to have exposed.
 The classic example Google will immediately tell you is of the elementary boy who bullies a girl because he can’t deal with the attraction he feels.
+I can relate.
 I think I remember blushing when a playground friend accused me of liking the girl I had just beaned with a four-square ball.

 Christians are notoriously seen as repressed hypocrites because they never allow their true feelings to despoil their appropriate behavior.
 When a child learns they are powerless against their abusive or neglectful parents, they may adopt the persona that works for their best interests, hopeless of ever being truly seen.
 When such a persona marries, they surprise their partner when a person does not show up.
 I suffer for people who have a mate pointing a finger at them when all they are trying to do is please them.
 They’re like the poor man who said, “You can’t be pleased.”
-Being pleasing was the main weapon he had to use in the power struggle and he is disappointed it does not work.
+Being pleasing was the main weapon he had to use in their power struggle and he is disappointed it does not work.

 Roman sacrifice: Suovetaurile